 Pappa al pomodoro originates from Tuscany and is particularly popular in Florence.
 Pomodoro is Italian for tomato.
 Simply put, this tomato-based dish is cooked with oil and garlic, seasoned with basil, and eaten with toasted bread for a filling meal.
 The dish has rapidly become a symbol of the region’s cuisine and is, expectedly, served all year round.
 Yes, even if it’s not tomato season!
-However, you should prepare it in the summer, and not get tempted with other seasons by peeled tomatoes.
-This recipe can also be made more or less flavorsome using chili pepper and onions, with only one catch though.
-It has to be served with finely chopped new garlic, according to tradition.
-This is something which may not be to everyone’s taste nowadays.
+However, making it in the summer is a great way to use the abundance of tomatoes available.
+This recipe can also be made more or less flavorsome using chili pepper and onions, and is typically served with finely chopped new garlic, according to tradition.
 That being said, it’s important to note that Pappa al Pomodoro – an expression of Florentine tradition – has an infinite variety of preparations.
 The subtle differences can be used to identify which neighborhood, area or surrounding it comes from.

 Tuscan Tomato Soup Recipes